ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 This is similar to yesterday's filter projects by funded or not funded.
 The difference is that, instead of adding links to pages by linking to `localhost:3000/api/project?funded=false`, you will make buttons that will filter the projects, without refreshing the page.

 1. Add 3 buttons to your `index.hbs` template.
 They should be: "Funded", "Not completely funded" and "show all".

 2. Create a file on your `public/js` folder called `projects.js`

 3. Add a script tag to your `index.hbs` to import the file you created `public/js/index.js`.

 4. Open the `index.js` file and add `click` event listeners for the buttons we just created.
 Your 3 buttons can call the same functions, but you must know which button was clicked.

 5. Inside the function you created, code the AJAX `GET /api/project` request.
 Remember to send the correct params.
-For example: If the "funded" button was clicked, perform the following request `GET localhost:3000/api/project?funded=true` . `console.log` your posts on the success callback of the AJAX request to make sure you are getting the correct posts
+For example: If the "funded" button was clicked, perform the following request `GET localhost:3000/api/project?funded=true` . `console.log` your posts on the success callback of the AJAX request to make sure you are getting the correct posts.

+**Testing**: To test this request, add a `console.log(req.query)` on the first line of the route made on the step before.

+1. Visit `localhost:3000`  and check your node console.
+It should print a blank object.
+2. Visit `localhost:3000` click on "Funded" and check your node console.
+It should print an object containing  `funded: true`
+3. Visit `localhost:3000` click on "Not Funded" and check your node console.
+It should print an object containing  `funded: false`

 **3. Rendering the results**